-If you are using TF Service and wondering what’s installed on the build machine for your builds to use, we have a list here.
+If you are using Visual Studio Online and wondering what’s installed on the build machine for your builds to use, we have a list here.
 Tarun Arora, one of our MVPs, put together a web site that shows a comprehensive list of what’s installed: http://listofsoftwareontfshostedbuildserver.azurewebsites.net/.

 Follow me on Twitter at twitter.com/tfsbuck